 - Contact the UDIT ATS Canvas team at email@example.com

 - Visit us at the Virtual Faculty Commons Welcome Bar

 How-To Webinars: LockDown Browser and Respondus Monitor

-Respondus offers live comprehensive training that is intended for instructors who plan to use LockDown Browser and/or Respondus Monitor proctoring with online exams.
-The training will cover:
+Respondus offers live comprehensive training for instructors who plan to use LockDown Browser and/or Respondus Monitor proctoring with online exams.
+The training covers:

 - How to use LockDown Browser and Respondus Monitor to protect integrity and ensure student identity

 - The instructor and student perspective in each application

 - How to analyze proctoring results, including a feature that ranks exam sessions by risk

 - Best practices and tips for success with both applications